 Educational Debt Management Materials for Dental Hygiene Students

-One of the most important relationships you will have as you manage your student loans after graduation from your dental hygiene program is the one you will have with your loan servicer.
-The more informed you are regarding what you have borrowed, including the terms and conditions of your loans, your postponement options, and your repayment options, the better your relationship with your loan servicer is likely to be.
-Many dental hygiene graduates in the Class of 2014 will find they have one loan servicer for all their federally owned loans.
+One of the most important relationships you will have after graduation from your dental hygiene program is with your loan servicer.
+The more informed you are regarding what you have borrowed, including the terms and conditions of your loans, postponement options and repayment options, the better your relationship with your loan servicer is likely to be.
+Many dental hygiene graduates in the Class of 2015 will find they have one loan servicer for all their federally owned loans.

 This Repayment Primer is intended to help you better manage your student loans as you prepare for the transition from your dental hygiene program into your dental career.
 You will be working with your loan servicer(s) in repayment, so be sure your address and contact information is up to date and pay special attention to any correspondence from loan servicers.

-You may be considering consolidation as part of your overall repayment strategy as you graduate and transition into your dental career as a dental hygiene graduate.
-Consolidation is a process whereby you pay off multiple loans with one new loan.
-There are both advantages and disadvantages to consolidation, and while it is an effective debt management tool for some dental hygiene graduates, it is not appropriate for everyone.
-We anticipate that many dental hygiene graduates in the Class of 2014 will not need to consolidate their student loans.
+As you graduate and transition into your dental hygiene career, you may be considering consolidation as part of your overall repayment strategy.
+Consolidation is a process of paying off multiple loans with one new loan.
+There are advantages and disadvantages to consolidation, and while it is an effective debt management tool for some dental hygiene graduates, it is not appropriate for everyone.
+We anticipate that many dental hygiene graduates in the Class of 2015 will not need to consolidate their student loans.

 Download this PowerPoint presentation explaining repayment strategies for managing your student loans.